jeff-dillon/fire-calls-dashboard/README.md

 - 10 to 20
 - 20 or more

 Use this new column to create a Histogram visualization.
+You can create a pull request against this repo and I will review the code.
+You can include a link to your dashboard in the pull request too,